What Are The Hardest Courses On The PGA Tour?

 In terms of regular PGA Tour venues, PGA National's Champion Course ranks as the toughest over recent seasons, as shown by Data Golf, which offers a statistical breakdown of each Shotlink-equipped PGA Tour course since the 2015 season.

 The host venue for the Cognizant Classic came in with a scoring average of +1.41, as players regularly face windy conditions while attempting to find its narrow fairways.
 There’s also one of the toughest stretches in golf to contend with – The Bear Trap, comprising holes 15, 16 and 17.
-Per Blue Golf, it has a slope rating of 144 and a course rating of 75.4, further emphasizing just how difficult a challenge it presents.
+Per Blue Golf, the course has a slope rating of 144 and a course rating of 75.4, further emphasizing just how difficult a challenge it presents.

 PGA National's Champion Course is one of the toughest on the PGA Tour